 How much will it cost?

 Only a small fraction of our nation’s wealth, so yes, we can afford it.
+The Parliamentary Budget Office has provided a rough estimate at a national level, not including provincial cost savings.
 The more important question is “Will we get value for our money?”
 Even conservative estimates of the indirect costs of poverty (e.g., in health care, remedial education, crime, social programs, and lost productivity) are far higher than the costs of actually bringing Canadians out of poverty.
 For the billions we are paying now, the result is….more poverty and social problems.
 A basic income guarantee can change that.
 It is an investment where we get something back for our money – a better standard of living and quality of life for all of us, a healthier population, less poverty, and greater trust and security in our society.
 Plus, it pays for itself.
 Basic income can be one of the great bargains of Canada’s future!

 How will it work?

 There are a number of options and many practical considerations to explore.
 In the world of public policy, it is rare that everyone gets everything they desire, even in the case of a basic income that has advantages from so many perspectives.
 That is why we have identified key principles that we believe must be weighed and balanced to get the best possible basic income guarantee (BIG) for Canadians.
 Those principles include, but are not limited to, universality of and limited conditionality of access to basic income, adequacy (sufficient to help ensure basic needs can be met) and therefore security, autonomy and dignity.

 What other terms do people use to refer to a Basic Income?